AWRS Due Diligence

 The checks we carry out at the beginning, annually or where deemed necessary will be recorded as part of our due diligence and governance policy.

-For HMRC approved traders looking to buy from us or sell to us, we will request your AWRS pack as a prerequisite to proceeding.
+For HMRC approved traders looking to buy from us or sell to us, we will request your AWRS pack for verification.